WildCard-TheBoard/WildCard-TheBoard.github.io/index.md

 Provide various board sizes, and play game with Go engine.
 Board size available from 9x9 to 19x19, 21x21 for experiment.
 Support SGF file read and write.
-Play game with GNU Go.
+Play game with GNU Go or Leela Zero LITE weight version.

 Note: Instruction manual or help is not provided because the function of the App is pretty simple.
 You may click the right button on a function key or on the region of screen, that will show up the option list when available.